uzairarif1/uzairarif1/README.md

 ### LCMS (Law Chamber Management System)

 Law Chamber Management System (LCMS) is a web-based software that allows Law Chambers currently working in Pakistan to manage their workflow smoothly.
-The software also aims to provide the availability of legal documents, ability to consult documents during case preparation.
-It allows senior advocates to manage employees, clients, discuss legal documents using the system, and it also provides flexibility by performing a range of tasks that would otherwise be done by several systems.
-The system also enables lawyers to search for their relevant topic (previous cases or legal judgments) using smart case study features.
+The software also aims to provide the availability of legal documents and ability to consult documents during case preparation.
+It allows senior advocates to manage employees, clients, discuss legal documents using the system.

 <br>